extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/overview.rst

 * Integrate with ZTP to automatically configure switches when they are added to the existing fabric.
 * Provision two-member leaf VCS clusters to support server dual-homing.

-This solution currently supports the External Border Gateway Protocol (eBGP) workflow to provision an IP Fabric on VDX switches.
+This automation suite currently supports the External Border Gateway Protocol (eBGP) workflow to provision an IP Fabric on VDX switches.
 This can be fully automated, or triggered manually via CLI or API.

 The eBGP-based workflow supports both IP numbered & unnumbered configurations.